 Differences in Commercial Engagement

-I’ve heard it’s hard to get a demo of their solution or you want to trial it yourself, it’s not that easy.
+I’ve heard it’s hard to get a demo of their solution or you want to try it yourself, it’s not that easy.
 They would rather draw you in on a risk assessment.
 They’re also keen to wrap the process in professional services.
 Perhaps they don’t like showing people the GUI until later in the engagement.
 Whilst it’s a matter of preference, I don’t think it’s unreasonable to say that the GUI within the Varonis solution is in places inconsistent.
 As is often the natural evolution with these things.
-In places it looks a little Windows 3.1esq.
+In places, it looks a little Windows 3.1esq.